Essex, California

 Essex is a small unincorporated community in San Bernardino County, California.
-Essex lies on Old National Trails Highway – part of the old Route 66 – just south of Interstate 40 in the Mojave Desert.
+Essex lies on National Old Trails Road (CR 66) – part of the old Route 66 – just south of Interstate 40 in the Mojave Desert.

 History

 Essex, a former oasis along historic Route 66 in California, was allegedly founded when a motorist suffered a flat tire only to discover there were no garages for miles.
 It also lies along the former Atchison, Topeka and Santa Fe Railway (now the BNSF Railway).

 In Essex's heyday, there were a number of important buildings utilized by motorists and local patrons, including: